solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ```

 You will need to replace this with your own keypair in the following steps Then
-we configure the Solana config to use the keypair we just created:
+we configure the the Solana CLI to use to use the keypair we just created:

 ```bash
 solana config set --keypair keyH23FC3gG4miLPCTTDWuD9PDX6E6V9kBk681ZnvQm.json